What's so special about the SOLARHOME?

 How much energy does the SOLARHOME use?

-Greens Beach SOLARHOME uses an average of less than 10 kWh per day for all electricity (which provides all heating, hot water, water pressure pumps, waste water treatment system, lighting, cooking, and all the usual appliances expected of a modern home).
+Greens Beach SOLARHOME uses an average of less than 10 kWh per day throughout the year for all electricity (which is provided 100% of the time by the off-grid solar/battery system, powering all heating, air conditioning, hot water, water pressure pumps, waste water treatment system, lighting, cooking, and all the usual appliances expected of a modern home, including a 24 hour WIFI modem.
+No other source of energy is required; no wood or coal fire, gas, oil, or generator).
 This equates to 43 kWh/m² per annum (based on an internal floor area of 84 m²), which is significantly less than the theoretical primary energy demand required for German Passivhaus certification, by far the strictest energy efficiency standard in the world.

 Could I go off-grid with my existing house?